I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Introduction

+Another example is the case of Felix Ehrenhaft who had the misfortune to make two such discoveries, firstly of fractional electric charges in 1910 onwards, and then magnetic monopoles in 1930, and get rejected for theoretical reasons twice!
+We go into magnetic monopoles in more detail below.

+3. One of the prohibitions is the second law of thermodynamics.
+It is thought to be absolute, and to lead to the ``heat death'' of the Universe.
+This is in effect a classical physics ``Theory of Everything''.
+It is true that (superficially) there is almost overwhelming evidence that entropy tends to increase with time.
+However, the Universe is a big place and we now know that baryonic matter makes up only about 4\% of the Universe.
+The other 96\% consists of dark matter and dark energy; and we do not know what these are, \textit{nor what laws they obey}.
+So it is illogical to assume that the second law applies to them - it may or it may not.
+So it is perfectly rational to look for processes which create order out of chaos.

+The author has done some experiments on phenomena which apparently violate the second law of thermodynamics, and so are inexplicable.\cite{Ellis1} It is the objective of this paper to present a phenomenological framework to understand these results.
+In the process, we find that this new framework also explains experiments on magnetic monopoles, and fractional electric charges.\cite{Ellis4}

+4. There are also experimental barriers to solving problems in quantum and particle physics.
+Firstly, particle physics has been re-branded ``high energy physics'', which is a technique, not a subject.
+Low energy particle physics is still an important and active area of research.\cite{LowE} However, it does not get the support nor attention it deserves, because of high energy physics.
+High energy experiments are massive technological achievements, so low energy experiments can appear insignificant.
+It is the purpose of these papers to demonstrate the reverse.
+We present new approaches, both theoretical and experimental, into magnetic monopoles, quarks, preons, confinement and possibly dark matter.

-We begin by examining some of the assumptions of physics.
-Physics is based on reason (usually defined mathematically) and fact (usually determined by controlled experiment).
-There are two problems with facts determined by controlled experiment.
-Firstly, if one relies upon objective facts only, this assumes that the Universe can be reduced to objective facts, or at least if there are any subjective or non-objective aspects, they can be ignored.
+5. Furthermore, experimental physics is currently based upon determining \textit{objective} facts in 4D space-time, for example, by controlled experiment.
+However, if one relies upon objective facts only, this assumes that the Universe can be reduced to objective facts, or at least if there are any non-objective aspects, they can be ignored.
 There is no proof of this, and it could lead to an infinite regression.
-(For example, if the Universe is made from some fundamental objective substance S$_A$, then what is this made of?
-Either it is something subjective, or it is another objective substance S$_B$, and so on.)
+(For example, if matter in the Universe is made from some fundamental objective substance S$_A$, then what is this made of?
+Either it is something non-objective, or it is another objective substance S$_B$, and so on.)
+So less-than-objective phenomena could be more fundamental than objective ones.